elotroalex/chiens/_texts/translation.md

 The following is an English translation of my own [reading edition]({{site.baseurl}}/texts/reading/) and interpretation of the final authorial stage of the Saint-Dié typescript.
 My approach to translation is vulgar where it can be: If the original French has a particular effect on me, I bend English to achieve as much, or close.
 When I can't translate effect, I choose broad legible over arcane literal—except in the case of Caribbean vocabularies—and take liberties to make the English pop.

 The drama depends on two tricky binaries: Black/White, and to a lesser extent, Man/Woman.
 Three temporalities complicate these binaries further for translation: The unfolding drama is based on the Haitian Revolution; it was written for a Martinique audience during the Vichy regime; and, I'm translating for an era of re-ascendant fascism and an American audience knee-deep in our own anti-racist and anti-patriarchal struggle.
 Césaire's perennial "*nègre*"—the root of Négritude—exemplifies these difficulties.
-The n-word in English is inexcusable—not least of which for historical or philological reasons—and is often found in translations of Césaire to provide a perverse excuse for non-black Americans to indulge in reading it out loud.
-I mostly chose variations of "black" to highlight the manichean core of the drama.
-I use "negro" in other cases when the speaker is paternalistic and racist, or ventriloquizing.
+The n-word in English is inexcusable—not least of which—for historical or philological reasons.
+I mostly chose variations of "black" to highlight the Manichean core of the drama.
+I use "Negro" in other cases when the white speaker is paternalistic and racist, or ventriloquizing.
 I translate the feminine "*La Récitante*," which has no equivalent in English, to "The Narrator," while using "The Reciter" for the masculine "*Le Récitant*."

 ---